wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 2. For each Dropwizard or Spring Boot microservice, follow the [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#quickstart) in the `README` file for the SDK.

     For an overview of what these steps automatically add to your microservice, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice), below.
-3. After your recompiled application starts running, click **Browse > Applications** in the Wavefront menu bar to start exploring the metrics, histograms, and trace data that are sent from the framework's operations and from the JVM that runs them.
+3. After your recompiled application starts running, click **Applications > Inventory** in the task bar to start exploring the metrics, histograms, and trace data that are sent from the framework's operations and from the JVM that runs them.

 **Note:** When you use the quickstart option, we automatically set up the SDK for the Java Virtual Machine (JVM) in addition to the  SDK for the Jersey-compliant framework.